Gabbers18/Applied_Project/README.md

 # Applied Project (Fall 2023-Spring 2025)
-# Persuasion THrough Synchronization: Examining the Impact of Movement on Persuasion in Social Interactions
+# Persuasion Through Synchronization: Examining the Impact of Movement on Persuasion in Social Interactions

 #### By: Gabrielle Young; Advisor: Dr. Nicholas Duran